lmfilman/e28/react/README.md

 #### Making an Interactive Component

-Next, we learn how to handling a click event and store state on a component.
+Next, we learn how to handle a click event and store state on a component.
 If the `Square` has been clicked, we store the value "X" on the component.

 [See changes to index.jsx](https://github.com/lmfilman/e28/commit/cbcec857822962c3cc66839ce74d17c0689400e7)